About the course …

 How old are the students at Mayflower?

-are between 25-45 years of age.
-For our junior courses (which run during June,
+students are between 25-45 years of age.
+For our junior courses (which

 Which countries do the students at Mayflower come from?